 - Preheat oven to 425 degrees F. Line 2 baking sheets with foil and set aside.

-- In a medium bowl whisk together three tablespoons olive oil with the sumac, salt, brown sugar, and paprika.
+- In a medium bowl whisk together three tablespoons olive oil with the sumac, salt, brown sugar, dried basil, and paprika.

 - In a large mixing bowl toss the carrots and the cauliflower with half the olive oil and spice mixture.
 Transfer the vegetables to the prepared baking sheets, dividing them between the two sheets.